-The alternative education programs have a Comprehensive Safety and Response Plan which meets the state requirements described in California Education Code Sections 35294-35297.
-The plan was developed in cooperation with the Shasta County Sheriff's Department and has conducted school wide drills in order to better prepare in the event of an actual emergency.
+Burney Junior-Senior High has a Comprehensive Safety and Response Plan which meets the state requirements described in California Education Code Sections 35294-35297.
+The plan was developed in cooperation with the Shasta County Sheriff's Department.
+The school has conducted school wide drills in order to better prepare in the event of an actual emergency.
 This plan includes disaster procedures, procedures for safe entry and exit of students, procedures for serious disciplinary problems, a sexual harassment policy, child abuse reporting procedures and school discipline policies.
 The plan is reviewed annually at the start of school in order to ensure that new staff is familiar with all details.